Psilocin

-Uses
+Use and effects

 Dried psilocybin mushrooms.
 (Notice the characteristic blue bruising by the stems of the mushrooms.)

-Psilocin is used recreationally, spirituality or shamanically, and medically.
+Psilocin is used recreationally, spiritually or shamanically, and medically.
 It is most commonly used in the form of its prodrugs such as psilocybin and 4-AcO-DMT (psilacetin).
 However, psilocin may also be used itself, either in the form of psilocybin-containing mushrooms (which variably contain psilocin up to similar amounts as psilocybin) or in synthetic form.

 Psilocin is usually used orally, but may also be taken intravenously.
 In terms of dose, it is slightly more potent than psilocybin, about 1.4-fold so (i.e., 1.4 mg psilocybin equals about 1.0 mg psilocin).
-This is related to psilocin's lack of ester prodrug moiety, which results in its molecular weight being about 40% lower than that of psilocybin (204.273 g/mol and 284.252 g/mol, respectively).
-The human dose of psilocin has been given as 10 to 20 mg.
+This is related to psilocin's lack of ester prodrug moiety, which results in its molecular weight being about 40% lower than that of psilocybin (204 g/mol and 284 g/mol, respectively).
+The human dose of psilocin has been given as 10 to 20 mg orally.

-Effects
+In his book TiHKAL (Tryptamines I Have Known and Loved), Alexander Shulgin described the properties and effects of psilocin, either as psilocin itself, as a prodrug like psilocybin or 4-AcO-DMT, or as Psilocybe cubensis mushrooms.
+The dose, regardless of form, was listed as 10 to 20 mg orally and the duration as 3 to 6 hours.
+The onset, in the case of psilocin specifically, was 15 to 40 minutes.
+The perceptual and related effects included brightened colors, increased visual contrast, closed-eye visuals such as patterns, textures, and colors, open-eye visuals such as colors, distortions, and movement, pareidolia, increased appreciation of scenery, perceiving beauty, and enhanced imagination.
+Other effects variably included feeling intoxicated, high, and/or stimulated, feelings of peacefulness and serenity, emotional amplification, mood swings, feelings of neuroticism and introversion, feelings of despair, apathy, and unpleasantness, anxiety, confusion, distractibility, impairment, and feeling heavy and tired.
+Side effects included chills, nausea, vomiting, and motion sickness, but no hangover.

-The effects observed after ingestion of psilocin can include but are not limited to tachycardia, dilated pupils, restlessness or arousal, euphoria, open and closed eye visuals (common at medium to high doses), synesthesia (e.g. hearing colours and seeing sounds), increased body temperature, headache, sweating and chills, and nausea.
-Psilocin acts as a serotonin 5-HT_{2A}, 5-HT_{2C}, and 5-HT_{1A} receptor agonist or partial agonist.
-Such receptors are claimed to significantly regulate visual processing, decision making, mood, blood pressure, and heart rate.
+In other reports, the effects observed after ingestion of psilocin can include but are not limited to tachycardia, dilated pupils, restlessness or arousal, euphoria, open and closed eye visuals (common at medium to high doses), synesthesia (e.g. hearing colors and seeing sounds), increased body temperature, headache, sweating and chills, and nausea.

+Side effects

 There has been no direct lethality associated with psilocin.
 There has been no reported withdrawal syndrome when chronic use of this drug is ceased.
 There is cross tolerance among psilocin, mescaline, lysergic acid diethylamide (LSD), and other psychedelics due to downregulation of these receptors.